 The error which causes this misunderstanding stems from misconstruing the metaphor for a fact.
-This is made because they lack the practical experience of transcendence.
+They make this mistake because they lack experience of transcendence.
 If you don’t understand something but want others to think you do, then you can make critical errors of common sense.
 When others follow they believe the error as truth.
 They don’t understand the metaphor is a reference for the transcendent.

 Mistaking the Metaphors for Facts

-Above all many people see a belief in the existence of God as a real person or thing and not just as a concept.
+Many people see a belief in the existence of God as a real person or thing and not just as a concept.
 Many people hold a belief in God as a central part of their identity.
-And, In fact, want everyone else to hold the same beliefs.
+And, they want everyone else to hold the same beliefs.
 The need to believe is so powerful that it propels them to act violently toward others.
 But, if belief equaled fact, then all Gods would be real.
 Think about that.

 So, is it more probable that people are simply mistaking the metaphor as a fact?
-Or, is it really more likely that there are thousands of Gods?
-Is it more likely that the stories of and about Gods are just reference points for more transcendent concepts of reality?
+Or, is it more likely that there are thousands of Gods?
+No, it’s more likely that the stories of and about Gods are just reference points for more transcendent concepts of reality.
 One thing is for certain, Approaching the Subject of a Higher Power is something that sparks deep emotional connections for many people.
 This is because they start from a place where metaphor is mistaken for a fact.

 If someone who has not had the experience of transcendence, it is easy to see how they fail to see the term God as just a metaphor.
 It is an error of ignorance.
 Without practical knowledge, the metaphor is mistaken for a fact.
 This is one way we know the developers of the Abrahamic paradigm lacked an understanding of the concept.